-NAMES

-The Canterbury Tales - The General Prologue

-confusing diction (wo ead the narrator's description of your assigned pilgrim.
-Under ords) in your passage.
-Look at the structure of the sentences t t is being said.
-Use footnotes in the text and the dictionary to d hese on the passage. to help
+NAMES The Canterbury Tales - The General Prologue With your partner, read the narrator's description of your assigned pilgrim.
+Underline any confusing diction (words) in your passage.
+Look at the structure of the sentences to help you understand what is being said.
+Use footnotes in the text and the dictionary to define these words Write these on your own paper. ŝ.
+Pilgrim: Page in Text: 1.
+After defining any confusing or antiquated (outdated) words in your section, find one ling or sentence that really defines or identifies your pilgrim.
+Write this below (be sure to use the correct quotation punctuation).
+2. What character traits does the above quotation reveal about your pilgrim?
+3. Write down any specific physical traits that are revealed about your pilgrim.
+Consider height, weight, hair color, skin tones, facial qualities, hair (or not), etc. 4.
+What is your pilgrim wearing that might help us characterize him?
+(Include clothing, head covering and/or jewelry.)

-Pilgrim: Page in Text:

-one line or sen any confusing or antiquated (outdated) words in your section ntence that really defines or identifies your pilgrim.
-Write this e the correct quotation punctuation).

-2. What characte er traits does the above quotation reveal about your pilgrim? ny specific physical traits that are revealed about your pilgrim weight, hair color, skin tones, facial qualities, hair (or not), etc.

-4. What is your p nead covering and/or oilgrim wearing that might help us characterize him? (include r jewelry) - clothing,

 5. Does your pilgrim carry anything?
-List these in the space below along with what you think that might represent or symbolize.
+List any items in the space below along with what you think they might represent or symbolize.
 6. Does your pilgrim have a companion?
 This may be another pilgrim he/she is riding with or an animal (Chaucer may even describe a pilgrim's horse).
-Describe this "companion" and what he/she/it might signify, or tell us about the pilgrim.
+Describe this "companion" and what he/she/it might signify (tell us) about the pilgrim.
 7. Explain your pilgrim's motivation for going on a pilgrimage.
 This may be something you will have to infer (to guess based on evidence) from your passage.
-8. Finally, is your pilgrim "virtuous" or "dishonest?"
+8. Finally, is your pilgrim "virtuous" or "dishonest"?
 What is your evidence for this?
 Write a line or more to support your analysis.